 With a £4 Foodbar voucher, you’ll be able to get £5 worth of food and drink from the Foodbar.

-You can purchase a Foodbar voucher from the Travel Centres at the station.
+You can purchase a Cafe Bar voucher from the Travel Centres at the station.

 What catering services do you offer on your trains?

-All our trains should have a trolley service and Foodbar, where you can buy a range of delicious hot and cold food and thirst quenching drinks.
-In First Class, we offer complimentary food and drink and if your journey is longer than 70 minutes we'll serve a bigger meal.
-Get a taste for what's currently on the Foodbar menu here and our First Class menu here.
+All our trains should have a trolley service and Let's Eat Cafe Bar, where you can buy a range of delicious hot and cold food and thirst quenching drinks.
+In First Class, we offer complimentary food and drink and if your journey is longer than 70 minutes we'll serve a hot meal, Monday to Friday.

 When is complimentary alcohol served in First Class?